mohamednabilzammouri/e-commerce/NOTES.md

-Added other categories besides Mobel like (Garten, Lampen, Accessoires, Textilien) which i found in the GraphQl request in home24.de ===> check config.ts file (To work as expected i needed to disable the cache from the backend)
+Added other categories besides Mobel like (Garten, Lampen, Accessoires, Textilien) which i found in the GraphQl request in home24.de ===> check config.ts file (To work as expected i needed to disable caching in the backend).